Care Tips & Fun Facts!

 - The best deal I have found for craft sticks is at AC Moore.
 1,000 sticks for about $6.
 Building craft stick houses will make a fun activity for you and any older children in the house/apartment.
 Be warry to the potential of getting burned from the glue gun.

 - More important for people who don’t have a local exotic emergency vet.
 Even if you do, I still highly recommend to have at least Fish Mox, antibiotic spray, a cool mist humidifier and a hospital cage.
+Rats from me will rarely get sick in proper housing conditions, but it's still a good idea to be prepared.

 -Wheel for exercise (Optional)